AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 disk.
 When materializing a dictionary block, all of the numeric data are scanned and all of the corresponding strings are buffered for evaluation.
-When the vocabulary of a dictionary-encoded cfile gets too large, the blocks begin switching to _plain encoding mode_ to act like a _plain-encoded_ block.
+When the vocabulary of a dictionary-encoded cfile gets too large, the blocks begin switching to _plain encoding mode_ to act like _plain-encoded_ blocks.

 In a plain-encoded block, strings are stored contiguously and the character offsets to the start of each string are stored as a list of integers.
 When